Russian People and Their Lifestyle

 Russians consider themselves a well-educated nation.
 They read a lot, and will be very surprised if you tell them you have not read Pushkin or Tolstoy!
 Books in Russia are cheap, and most people can afford to buy 5-10 books a month without serious damage to the family budget.
-Russians are also very fond of live performances at the theater, and since tickets are affordable (the prices in cinemas and theaters are comparable), a stunning range of options is available to everyone, including opera, symphony concerts, musicals, ballet, drama, etc.
+Russians are also very fond of live performances at the theatre, and since tickets are affordable (the prices in cinemas and theatres are comparable), a stunning range of options is available to everyone, including opera, symphony concerts, musicals, ballet, drama, etc.

 During Soviet times, there was a well-developed system of community work, and in every group (class at school, department at work, etc.) there was a person responsible for sports, education, political information, etc. People that performed these tasks were given benefits (free or discounted travel, ability to buy rare goods, a better apartment, etc).
 In this period, everything belonged to the State, and the State controlled distribution and awarded the most active citizens.
 Only after Perestroika did property become privatised.
 The system of volunteering was largely broken with Perestroika, but Russians still have an unwavering community spirit (which sometimes goes to lengths a westerner would consider as infringement).